 The necessity of cleaning a pipeline prior to a CCTV survey depends on the survey’s relevance.
 If, for example, a sewerage system has frequent blockages, it is advisable to survey without cleaning, to determine both the service as well as structural condition.
 But, if a structural state survey is needed, with prior knowledge of significant defects, cleaning the pipeline in advance is recommended.

-Express Drainage Surveys are on hand throughout the South East to carry out thorough and efficient CCTV drain inspections and repairs for all domestic and commercial customers.
+Express Drainage Surveys are on hand throughout the South East to carry out thorough and efficient CCTV drain inspections and pipeline repairs for all domestic and commercial customers.
 Get in touch today to find out more about trenchless technology and how we can use it to help you.